AdoriZahard/hi3er/docs/index.md

 **Nexus Signet 1: Setsuna Blade: Sakura-ni-Maku** |

 !!! note
-    It's absolutely essential to ensure you get Sakura1 by the time you reach F11, as it will be a massive powerspike alongside getting Reburn and Tempered Warrior from F11.
+    It's absolutely essential to ensure you get Sakura1 by the time you reach F11 unless you don't get Tempered Warrior by then, as Sakura 1st Core's synergy with Tempered Warrior is what makes this Core really broken on HoFS.
 As for the SP on UE signet, it's hugely helpful and beneficial due to allowing you to Ult early into your Herrscher Mode start for the purposes of applying Griseo's Yellow paint and Fallen Leaves later once you have them.

 ####<p align="center">Griseo - Signet of Stars (4th Core)</p>